gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

 +++

-[Deprehend](https://github.com/deferpanic/deprehend "Deprehend") is a tool that auto-generates go src to do things like wrapping goroutines with panic handlers and http handlers for metrics tracking.
+[Deprehend](https://github.com/deferpanic/deprehend "Deprehend") is a tool that auto-generates go src to wrap goroutines with panic handlers and wrap http handlers for metrics tracking.

 ![](/postimages/code-generation-from-the-ast/deprehend.png)

-Over at [DeferPanic](https://deferpanic.com "DeferPanic") we do a lot of application monitoring specifically for you, go engineers.
+Over at [DeferPanic](https://deferpanic.com "DeferPanic") we do a lot of application monitoring specifically for you, Go engineers.

-Go as a language is very opinionated and more importantly, go engineers are an anti-magic crowd.
+Go as a language is very opinionated and more importantly, Go engineers are an anti-magic crowd.
 To this end, we have exposed most of our functionality as wrappers around the stdlib.
 What this means is that you have to manually add code to use the client library effectively.